*This post may contain affiliate links for which I earn commissions.*

 A few weeks ago I read an article that explained that it was possible to grow tomatoes from cuttings rather than just from seed.
 I had never even thought about doing this and was a little intrigued so I decided to give it a try and it really works!

 I’ll explain exactly what I did so that you can easily try this yourself and have an endless supply of tomato plants to last the entire growing season.

 Firstly you need to take your cuttings from the parent plant, which is more commonly referred to as rootstock when it is used for cutting material.

 Wait until this lateral growth is about 10cm long and a little firm (not too soft), then snip off with a pair of secateurs or pruning shears.
-I use recyclable clear plastic containers that I’ve kept from buying packaged produce in the supermarket, as mini greenhouses for striking my cuttings, (see photo) but you could easily use recycled takeaway coffee cups, seedling trays or small pots.
-Fill your cutting container with a good quality seed raising mix, compost or potting mix.
+I use recyclable clear plastic containers that I’ve kept from buying packaged produce in the supermarket, as mini-greenhouses for striking my cuttings, (see photo) but you could easily use recycled takeaway coffee cups, seedling trays, or small pots.
+Fill your cutting container with a good quality seed raising mix, compost, or potting mix.
 If you’re using coffee cups or small pots you can create your own mini ‘greenhouse’ by using a plastic soft drink bottle.
-Cut off the bottom and place over your cutting.
+Cut off the bottom and place it over your cutting.
 This helps to keep the cutting moist and creates a lovely warm environment for optimum root production.

 Caring For The Cuttings

 One thing that I did learn while doing this experiment is that tomato cuttings are just as thirsty as growing tomato plants so it’s necessary to always keep the soil moist.
 At first, I was only misting the cuttings but as they were continuously looking a little limp, I ended up putting a plastic tray under my mini ‘greenhouse’ and just watered the soil every day.
 Once I did this I soon discovered that the little cuttings started producing roots after only a few days.